Barbara U. Prescott

-Dr. Barbara Prescott was appointed to the Tennessee Board of Regents by Governor Bill Haslam, representing the eighth congressional district.
+Dr. Prescott was appointed to the Tennessee Board of Regents by Governor Bill Haslam, representing the eighth congressional district.

 Before retiring, she enjoyed a varied career as professional counselor, consultant, educator, policy maker, and nonprofit executive.
 A Licensed Professional Counselor, she operated a private counseling practice for 35 years and co-authored a self-help book, My Heart Got Married And I Didn’t Know It.
 As Vice President of Allie Prescott & Partners, LLC, Dr. Prescott provided consulting to non-profit agencies in strategic planning, fundraising and leadership development.
 She began her career as a high school English teacher and also served as a junior high guidance counselor, central office administrator, elected school board member, and the Executive Director of PeopleFirst Partnership, a non-profit organization focused on policy and advocacy to improve educational outcomes from “cradle to career.
 In this role, Dr. Prescott was instrumental in Shelby County securing $35million in federal funding to expand and improve pre-k classrooms.

 Dr, Prescott holds a Bachelor of Education and Master’s in Guidance and Counseling from the University of Memphis and a Ph.D. in Counseling and Human Systems from The Florida State University.